brandur/sorg/content/drafts/canonical-log-lines.md

 ---
 title: Canonical Log Lines
 published_at: 2016-08-24T14:38:47Z
-hook: A lightweight and technology agnostic analytical pattern for easy visibility into production systems.
+hook: A lightweight and stack agnostic analytical pattern for easy visibility into production systems.
 location: San Francisco
 ---

+Over the next few weeks I want to post a few articles about some of my favorite operational tricks that I've seen while working at Stripe.

-_Canonical log lines_ are a lightweight pattern used within Stripe for improved service observability.
-They act as a middle ground between other types of analytics in that they present a good trade-off between ease of access and flexibility.
+The first, and easily my favorite, is the _canonical log line_, a lightweight pattern for improved visibility into our services.
+It acts as a middle ground between other types of analytics in that it's a good trade-off between ease of access and flexibility.

-For some background, if we look at standard practices in production systems, we could say that they emit tiers of operational information.
-For example:
+We could say that many production systems (following standard industry practices) emit "tiers" of operation information:

 * Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
 * Log traces.